Six Reasons No One Converts on Your B2B Search Ads

 6. You’re Sending Clickers Directly to Sales

-You can’t always assume that a prospect is ready to begin a conversation.
-When prospects are earlier on in their journey, particularly the research phase, they are looking for helpful content, not necessarily people.
+You can’t always assume that a prospect who clicks on your site is ready to begin a sales conversation.
+When prospects are earlier on in their journey – particularly the research phase – they are looking for helpful content that helps in the decision-making process.
+They aren’t necessarily wanting to talk to a salesperson.

-Digital ads are an essential component of any B2B inbound marketing campaign.
+Digital ads are an essential component of any HealthTech inbound marketing campaign.
 They drive new and returning qualified traffic to your website.
 Ensure you’re making the biggest impact.
 The key to a successful digital ad campaign is to control the messaging, the journey, and to make it as easy as possible to convert.
+Contact Golden Spiral today to see how we can help optimize your B2B HealthTech Ads.